mashable-rss

 Read More

-Wordle today: Here’s the answer hints for September 20
+Wordle today: Answer, hints for November 20

-Here’s the answer for “Wordle” #1189 on September 20, as well as a few hints, tips, and clues to help you solve it yourself.
+Here’s the answer for “Wordle” #1250 on November 20, as well as a few hints, tips, and clues to help you solve it yourself.

 Oh hey there!
 If you’re here, it must be time for Wordle.
 As always, we’re serving up our daily hints and tips to help you figure out today’s answer.

-If you just want to be told today’s word, you can jump to the bottom of this article for September 20’s Wordle solution revealed.
+If you just want to be told today’s word, you can jump to the bottom of this article for November 20’s Wordle solution revealed.
 But if you’d rather solve it yourself, keep reading for some clues, tips, and strategies to assist you.

 Where did Wordle come from?